4. Race events

-Working area”: this is the part closest to the garages where the pit stop is performed.
+- “Working area”: this is the part closest to the garages where the pit stop is performed.

-> - In pit lane, a driver should stay in the fast lane, until they arrive at their own pit stall.
+- When in pit lane, a driver should stay in the fast lane, until they arrive at their own pit stall.

-> - Cars in the fast lane have priority over those leaving the working area.
+- Cars in the fast lane have priority over those leaving the working area.

-> - On exiting pit lane, drivers are required to follow the natural pit exit lane, and join the track in a safe manner after the pit exit merges with the main track.
+- When exiting pit lane drivers are required to follow the marked pit exit lane if present, and join the track in a safe manner after the pit exit merges with the main track.

->

-> # 4.9 Driving Time
+# 4.9 Driving Time

->

-> - The maximum driving time for each driver is 70.0% of the class leader's total laps.
+- The maximum driving time for each driver is 70.0% of the class leader's total laps.

-> - The maximum number of laps is calculated as follows:
+- The maximum number of laps is calculated as follows: